Love Lost, Chapter 1a: Concessions.

 By the time the gardevoir came within sight of Rennin's city limits, she was so focused on keeping her daughter calm that she did not even notice the shadow of a murkrow passing overhead.
 She racked her brain to remember how humans laid out their communities with the goal of plotting a path that would maximize distance, minimize travel time, and keep her and her daughter from being noticed while forcing the poachers to reveal themselves.
 It would not be easy.

 A nondescript truck outfitted for off-road travel was waiting for the men when they emerged from the forest where it was divided by Route R–L's automotive path.
 The hunting party leapt into the back and the vehicle tore away, headed westward.
-The driver shouted through the cab's opened rear window.
+Its driver, Maximilian, shouted through the cab's opened rear window.
 "Onyx spotted her going to Rennin.
 I'm dropping you off at the welcome sign.
 Lose those weapons; if you meet up with Johnny Law, you're just trainers looking for nocturnal species as long as you've only got pokeballs and flashlights on you.
 Mister Well isn't going to be contributing anything more than what will cover a trespassing charge to your legal defense fund if you screw up."

 James replied, "See you in the morning," and selected a film to view during the period between now and the nightly news, although he never tuned in for that.
 He saw no sense in hearing news at a time of night when your only response will be to go to sleep nonetheless.

-Joe lay in his bed silently and watched the glowing gap between the bottom of his bedroom door and the top of his bedroom carpet until light no longer reached through it.
+Joe lay in his bed silently and watched the glowing gap between the bottom of his bedroom door and the top of his bedroom carpet till light no longer reached through it.
 His father turned off the living room lights whenever he put a film on, granting Joe an opportunity to play a video game, sans sound, safely for about an hour.
 When the film ended, Joe's room would receive a final inspection as his father retired to his own bed.
 That timing was about right, as the boy tried staying up later in the past and paid for it when morning came; not only by suffering exhaustion, but by bringing his nocturnal antics to his father's attention.

-Any sound that was not a faint click coming from his controller's contacts was a potential alarm that would require Joe to assume an appropriately-restful appearance in as few as five seconds, unlikely as it was that his father would check on him before the film concluded.
+Any sound that was not a faint click coming from his controller's contacts was a potential alarm that would require Joe to assume an appropriately restful appearance in as few as five seconds, unlikely as it was that his father would check on him before the film concluded.
 It was faint and distant, but Joe's state of heightened awareness detected a noise.
 His reflex to turn off the screen and leap into bed failed to trigger, though, because this disturbance was happening behind his home.

-Joe approached his rear window and saw nothing noteworthy beyond its glass; just a waning gibbous moon hanging above a number of stakes strung with faint pink polyethylene ribbon that indicated where a swimming pool was to someday be constructed once the necessary funds could be secured.
-The ribbon was a bold red before a combination of direct sunlight and indirect procrastination left the tape to fade beneath a couple summers' suns.
+Joe approached his eastern window and saw nothing noteworthy beyond its glass; just a waning gibbous moon hanging above a number of stakes strung with faint pink polyethylene ribbon that indicated where a swimming pool was to someday be constructed once the necessary funds could be secured.
+The ribbon was once a bold red, before a combination of direct sunlight and indirect procrastination left the tape to fade beneath a couple summers' suns.
 Joe intended to resume his game, but the noise returned and on second glance he noticed a shaking within his home's southern hedge row.

 Opening his window, and then leaning out through it, Joe looked to his right and witnessed a gardevoir's milky-white face emerging slowly through the bushes.
 He noticed three unusual things about this pokemon.
 First, that it was looking behind itself, apparently concerned that it was being followed.
 Second, that it was seriously injured, with blood splattered across its limbs and body and running in thin streaks down the dress-like portion of its flesh.
 Third, that it was cradling in its arms a ralts of quite uncommon appearance.
 Even beneath pale moonlight, Joe could tell that its hair was a cerulean blue, and that its sensory horns were a turquoise green.